Careers and employability

 Our students have gone on to work with the British Council, BBC, BT, ChildLine, Citizens Advice, Deloitte, Foreign and Commonwealth Office, Google, HM Treasury, Institute of International Education, KPMG, NHS, Microsoft, Oracle, United Nations, PricewaterhouseCoopers, Scope, Teach First, The Challenge Network, The Climate Group, The Football Association, The Guardian, The Independent, The Open University and World Bank.

-Philosophy can be studied at postgraduate level both at Manchester and elsewhere.
+Philosophy can be studied at a postgraduate level both at Manchester and elsewhere.
 Staff are also happy to advise students about postgraduate study elsewhere, both in the UK and overseas.

 How has your degree helped you in your career?